 Design and Display

 Honor 20 has a 6.26 inch full HD IPS display with a dimension of 154.6 x 73.9 x 8.4 mm with a punch-hole front camera at the left-top corner.
-Samsung A50s is the successor of Samsung A50 and both have a 6.4 inch Full-HD Super AMOLED display with dimensions of 158.4 x 74.5 x 7.7 mm with a waterdrop notch at the center.
+Samsung A50s is the successor of the Samsung A50 and both have a 6.4-inch Full-HD Super AMOLED display with dimensions of 158.4 x 74.5 x 7.7 mm with a waterdrop notch at the center.
 AMOLED displays look excellent with vivid colors and viewing angles.

-Both the Galaxy A50S and Honor 20 has the same screen resolutions of 1080 x 2340 pixels.
+Both the Galaxy A50S and Honor 20 have the same screen resolutions of 1080 x 2340 pixels.
 Honor 20 has an aluminum frame, whether Samsung A50S has a plastic frame and has a greater chance of getting scratches.

 Galaxy A50S has an in-display fingerprint scanner which is not fast enough, while Honor 20 comes with a side-mounted fingerprint sensor which is faster than the in-display scanner of A50S.

 On the back Hornor 20 has quad-camera setup of 48MP + 16MP + 2MP + 2MP with LED flash but Galaxy A50s has triple camera of setup of 48MP + 5MP + 8MP with LED flash.
 Both the devices can record 4K videos at 30 fps.

 In daylight, Honor 20 takes stunning stills with rich colors and high details, but the images in dark are just ok.
 With AI Ultra Clarity mode, it captures brilliant images even after zooming in.
 In a good amount of light Galaxy A50S also clicks fantastic photos.
 In low light, Galaxy A50S takes better images than Honor 20.